sakshamp7/python-project/README.md

 # python-project
-This is m first python project
+This is m first python project.
 Author - Saksham Patil